 Since the coronavirus pandemic, these ways of listening to people have had to change, so CHCs have focused on hearing directly from people in different ways.
-Whilst we have not been able to meet people on a face-to-face basis because of the restrictions in place, many people have learned new ways of doing things differently, some people have used technology for the first time.
+Whilst we have not been able to meet people on a face-to-face basis because of the restrictions in place, many people have learned new ways of doing things differently, often using technology.
 This includes on-line surveys, using different apps on their mobile phones, video-conferencing and social media.
-We have also used different ways to hear from people about their views and experiences of NHS care.
+We have used these to hear from people about their views and experiences of NHS care.

 We know that not everyone has been able to use technology or these new ways of communicating.
-There may be people finding it harder to be heard during these challenging times brought about by the pandemic.
-To try to reach out to as many people as we can we have continued to use the more traditional methods such as paper surveys.
+There may be people finding it harder to be heard under these very unusual pandemic times.
+To try to overcome this we have still been using more traditional methods such as paper surveys.

-Hywel Dda CHC represents the interests of people living within the three counties of Carmarthenshire, Ceredigion and Pembrokeshire.
+Hywel Dda CHC represents the interests of people living within the three counties of Carmarthenshire, Ceredigion, and Pembrokeshire.

-Introduction & Background
+Background

-Following the number of concerns received by Hywel Dda Community Health Council (HDCHC) over the past year on access to Primary Care Services, our Executive Committee agreed to undertake a project asking the public about their experiences of contacting their GP practice.
+Following the number of concerns received by Hywel Dda Community Health Council (HDCHC) over the past year on access to Primary Care Services, our Executive Committee agreed to undertake a project to seek the views of the public on their experiences of accessing their GP practice.